technomancy/leiningen/doc/PROFILES.md

 `:dev` profile be defined.
 Likewise, system profiles should use the `:system` profile, and define neither `:user` nor `:dev` profiles.

+The `:system` profile is similar to `:user`, except it applies system-wide instead of merely to a single user.

 The `:base` profile provides dependencies necessary for basic repl functionality, adds `dev-resources` to the `:resources-path`, and sets defaults for `:jvm-opts`, `:checkout-deps-share` and